 Now, let’s have a look at the backend configuration of the Elastic Search module’s features.

 Backend of Amasty Elastic Search for Magento 2

 In the first section, enable the Elastic Search engine (or select MySQL here as another option).
-Also, here you specify a hostname (IP address) for running the search engine, web server proxy port, and an index prefix per a store.
-If you want to enable authentification for the Elastic Search server, enter username and password in the relevant fields.
+Here, you also specify a hostname (IP address) for running the search engine, web server proxy port, and an index prefix per store.
+If you want to enable authentification for the Elastic Search server, enter the username and password in the relevant fields.
 Then, set the server timeout and enable the custom analyzer if necessary.
 Available custom analyzer options include the following languages: Chinese, Japanese, and Korean.
 Next, you can check how the Elastic Search works by clicking the Test Connection button.

-In the Catalog tab, you select Wildcard Type for the autocomplete function and specify values for the following settings: Wildcard After (number of entered characters triggering autocomplete); Spell Correction After (a number of symbols to be entered to apply spell correction); Max Number of Search Results (maximum number of items displayed).
+In the Catalog tab, you select Wildcard Type for the autocomplete function and specify values for the following settings: Wildcard After (number of entered characters triggering autocomplete); Spell Correction After (the number of symbols to be entered to apply spell correction); Max Number of Search Results (maximum number of items displayed).
 Next, enable or disable the usage of special characters in the search field.